distributed-lab/blockchain-and-decentralized-systems-book/chapters/volume-2/en/5-consensus-reaching-methods.md

 <img width="40%" alt="Figure 5.16 – Block transmission scheme" src="/resources/img/volume-2/5.3-BFT-class-algorithms/Figure-5.16-Block-transmission-scheme.png"/>

 During the next step (*prepare*), the remaining validators exchange the received block with each other (each validator sends a block to all other validators).
 The block is sent with the prepare message and the signature of a validator that sent it (Fig. 5.17).
 Thus, each validator states that it has verified this block and is ready to confirm it.
 The maximum number of messages at this stage is *(n − 1) ∗ (n − 1)*, where $n$ is the total number of validators.
-If some nodes are failed and do not respond, the minimum number of messages in the network is *(n − 1 − f) ∗ (n − 1)*, where *f* is the number of failed nodes *(fmax = (n − 1) / 3)*.
+If some nodes are failed and do not respond, the minimum number of messages in the network is *(n − 1 − f) ∗ (n − 1)*, where *f* is the number of failed nodes _(f<sub>max</sub> = (n − 1) / 3)_.

 <img width="40%" alt="Figure 5.17 – Block exchange scheme" src="/resources/img/volume-2/5.3-BFT-class-algorithms/Figure-5.17-Block-exchange-scheme.png"/>